wolfmanstout/repo-guide/README.md

 gemini`](https://llm.datasette.io/en/stable/setup.html#saving-and-using-stored-keys)
 to store your key in a configuration file.

+**DISCLAIMER**: LLM API calls may cost money.
+Although this tool displays token counts and provides methods to limit token usage, you are ultimately responsible for any costs incurred, including costs that may be higher than expected due to bugs in this tool.
+Consider setting hard limits or other protections in your API accounts where possible.

 ## Usage

 This tool currently only supports Git repositories and their subdirectories,